LIMO-EEG-Toolbox/limo_tools/README.md

-# LInear MOdeling of EEG data
+# LInear MOdeling of MEEG data

-The LInear MOdelling of EEG data (LIMO EEG) toolbox is a Matlab toolbox dedicated to the statistical analysis of MEEG data.
-It is interfaced with EEGLAB to act as a plug in.
-However, once data are imported all is performed within LIMO EEG and the toolbox can thus work for any data sets.
+The LInear MOdelling of MEEG data (LIMO MEEG) toolbox is a Matlab toolbox dedicated to the statistical analysis of MEEG data.
+It is curently interfaced with EEGLAB (develop version) to act as a plug in.
+However, once data are imported all is performed within LIMO MEEG and the toolbox can thus work for any data sets.

-This repo is the stable version of LIMO EEG (v2) to be used with EEGLAB (https://sccn.ucsd.edu/eeglab/) for your research applications.
+This repo is the stable version of LIMO MEEG (v2) to be used with EEGLAB (https://sccn.ucsd.edu/eeglab/) but can be used with in other applications like FieldTrip (http://www.fieldtriptoolbox.org/) or BrainStorm (https://neuroimage.usc.edu/brainstorm/) for your research applications.
 The previous version (1.5) is now archived here: http://datashare.is.ed.ac.uk/handle/10283/2190

 ## Documentation
 in the doc directory (a bit outdated)